| |

 She is a professionally trained pastry chef, makes the most amazing tasty treats, and I cannot get enough of her delicious recipes.

-Her sweet royal icing decorations are seriously professional and are the most tender cookies ever!
+Her sweet royal icing decorations are gorgeous and professional and are the most tender cookies ever!
 Now that they have moved back to Michigan near us, everyone knows to look out for whatever irresistible treat she has brought, and it’s usually pretty obvious which sugar cookies are hers.

 Food ideas for a Holiday cookie exchange